byui-cse/cse450-course/source/module-02/intro.md

 	<img src="{{URLROOT}}/shared/img/william.jpg">
 	<h5>William, the VP of Finance</h5>
 	<blockquote><p>Charmed.</p>
 	<p>I'll admit, I'm a bit skeptical of this so-called "data science".
-I likes my data kept in Excel spreadsheets where I can keep an eye on it.</p></blockquote>
+I like my data kept in Excel spreadsheets where I can keep an eye on it.</p></blockquote>
 </div>

 <div class="dialogue">